zvizzct/distributedsystems_lab1/README.md

 - AWS-SDK for Amazon S3 (version 1.12.399) created by Amazon, to access S3 from Java code.
 - JUnit (version 4.13.1) for testing.
 - JSoup (version 1.15.3) for parsing HTML.

+### Considerations
+- Ensure that the necessary AWS credentials are setup before attempting to run the app.
+This can be done through environment variables or through the AWS CLI.
+- The input files should be in JSON format and should contain valid tweets in the format as specified by the SimplifiedTweet class.
+- The output file should be in plain text format.
+- The app may take some time to process large collections of files and upload the output file to S3, depending on the size and number of files processed.